slankka/n9e.github.io/content/en/docs/prologue/introduction.md

 toc: true
 ---

-Nightingale project is an enterprise-level cloud-native monitoring system, which can be used as drop-in replacement of Prometheus for alerting and Grafana for visualization.
+Nightingale project is an all-in-one observability solution which aims to combine the advantages of Prometheus and Grafana.
+It manages alert rules and visualizes metrics, logs, traces in a beautiful web UI.

 ## Repo